-Included in the plan is a financial framework and rigorous application process
+Included in the plan is a financial framework and rigorous application process.

-Underwriting (evaluation) criteria are incorporated and require investors and developers not only to assess the costs to construct projects, but also to operate and maintain those projects over the long term progress relative to DMC objectives over the twenty-year planning period.
+Underwriting (evaluation) criteria are incorporated and require investors and developers not only to assess the costs to construct projects, but also to operate and maintain those projects over the long term.